AROUND NEW WHARF CAMPSITE

 No matter what your party or group likes to do on your camping trip, there is something for everyone.
 You can tailor your trip to be as relaxing or as adventurous as you like.
 Take a look at what we have to offer below.

 Campers have private access to the River Adur, which is only a short walk from the main site.
 There you can hire kayaks, canoes and paddle boards with The Kayak Coach Ltd (Please book separately, and well in advance as they are booking up fast!).

 A little further down the path, we have built two sets of steps into the river for easy access, one set for going into the water and one set for getting out of the water.
-These are for the exclusive use of our campers, whether you should fancy a swim or wish to use your own boat or board.
+These are for the exclusive use of our campers, so you can use your own boat or board if you have them.
 We recommend some form of flip flop/sandals for walking to the river from the campsite.
 Please note it is a tidal river and you do enter the water at your own risk.

 WALKING & CYCLING